-The Kiana Dressendorfer Scholarship in Archaeology is awarded annually to continuing SFSU undergraduate or graduate student to pursues his or her interests and education in the Archaeology of any region of the world.
+The Kiana Dressendorfer Scholarship in Archaeology is awarded annually to continuing SF State undergraduate or graduate student to pursues his or her interests and education in the archaeology of any region of the world.

-The scholarship fund was set up in memory of SFSU student Kiana Dressendorfer by her family.
-Kiana passed away in December 1997 just after she completed her BA in History at SFSU.
-Beloved by students and faculty alike, Kiana's exuberance and intelligence are being honored by her family in this Scholarship Endowment so that other students may follow the path that interested Kiana so deeply – Archaeology.
+The scholarship fund was set up in memory of SF State student Kiana Dressendorfer by her family.
+Kiana passed away in December 1997 just after she completed her B.A. in history at SF State.
+Beloved by students and faculty alike, Kiana's exuberance and intelligence are being honored by her family in this scholarship endowment so that other students may follow the path that interested Kiana so deeply – archaeology.

-In addition to scholarly research, archaeology may also include innovative approaches for teaching the subject at any level of education, including but not limited to developing teaching kits, field schools for young people, webs sites for curriculum, and virtual museums.
-The goal of archaeology is to add to our understanding of the worldwide, daily life, technology. society, politics, economy, and artistry of peoples worldwide through research and education.
+In addition to scholarly research, archaeology may also include innovative approaches for teaching the subject at any level of education, including but not limited to developing teaching kits, field schools for young people, websites for curriculum and virtual museums.
+The goal of archaeology is to add to our understanding of the worldwide, daily life, technology, society, politics, economy and artistry of peoples worldwide through research and education.

 Previous Award Holders

 - 2019 Sonia Kominek-Adachi

 - 2018 Alycia Davis